When putting on a cloth face mask:

 Medical face masks are designed for one-time use, but due to shortages, experts are working on the best ways to disinfect masks for re-use.
 Using heat at 150 degrees Fahrenheit is a good way to disinfect your mask.
 Do not put your mask in the oven because it can melt the plastic fibers.
 It is suggested for medical professionals who have multiple masks to rotate their masks over several days to give the virus time to decay.

-Most respirators should be disposed after one use, but some are reusable.
+Most respirators should be disposed of after one use, but some are reusable.
 To clean your reusable respirator:

 To clean a cloth mask, all you can put it in the washing machine, or you can wash it in the sink using regular laundry soap.
 To dry them, you can use your dryer or air dry.
 They can even be ironed.
 Avoid using chemicals like bleach and hydrogen peroxide, which damage the fabric.
 Wash your mask routinely.

 If you cannot create your own face mask, HomElectrical offers a selection of comfortable cloth face masks for purchase at competitive retail prices!